Wojciech Gerwel: Life

 In August 2018, he became an ambassador of Poland to Vietnam.
 In 2019, Gerwel carried out a competition on Vietnamese Wikipedia, resulting in creating 2000 new articles about Poland.
 The winner, 23-year-old Võ Ka Anh Duy, who authored more than 800 articles, won 7-day trip to Poland. on 30 November 2022, Gerwel ended his term.

 On 6 December 2022, he was nominated Undersecretary of State at the Ministry of Foreign Affairs for Economic Cooperation, the United Nations and Asia.
+He ended his term on 13 December 2023.
+Since 20 December 2023, he is the advisor to the President of Poland Andrzej Duda.

 Gerwel was honoured with Vietnamese Friendship Order.
 Besides Polish, he speaks French, English, German and Russian.
 He is married, with a daughter.